coderedart/ckia/ckia_sys/README.md

         5. The advantage is that, we only have to download the libs once and keep reusing the cached archive between different cargo project builds or after `cargo clean` in the same project.
         6. After the first libs archive download, the next build should take less than a second.
     2. If you enable `disable_download_pre_built_skia_libs` feature, then we will skip previous step.
 And try to build from source.
         1. If `SKIA_SRC_DIR` is set, we will use that as the source directory.
 If not, We download skia source tarball into cache directory, extract the sources in cache directory.
-If `SKIA_SRC_ARCHIVE_URL` is set, we will use that to download source archive, otherwise we default to `ckia_sys` repo's releases.
+If `SKIA_SRC_ARCHIVE_URL` is set, we will use that to download source archive, otherwise we default to `coderedart/skia` repo's releases.
         2. pull third_party dependencies and `gn` using python (step 2.4).
 If you want us to use a specific python executable, then set `SKIA_PYTHON=/path/to/python`.
 Otherwise, we will just use `python` and let the shell look up the default python installation.
         3. Just like caching downloaded pre-built libs, this will ensure that all of your cargo projects will reuse the same skia source and its third_party lib sources which will easily reach **hundreds of MB** worth bandwidth!!!
         4. Now that we have the required sources, we will generate build config with build_directory set to `OUT_DIR`.